mgouzenko/mgouzenko.github.io/_posts/2016-11-04-the-linux-process-scheduler.markdown

 In this post, I hope to ease students' suffering by addressing the first bullet point.
 In particular, I will try to explain how the scheduler's infrastructure is set up and how one may plug their own scheduler into this infrastructure.
-Note that I will NOT explain Linux's CFS algorithm here, nor will I explain group scheduling.
+Note that I will NOT explain CFS here, nor will I explain group scheduling.
 These are implementation details of Linux's scheduling algorithm, and the main goal here is to understand how to plug in a *new* scheduler.

 ## A Top Down Approach to Understanding the Scheduler
 In my explanation, I'm going to start off treating the scheduler as a black